davidgrankvist/flat-worlds/docs/learned.md

 This way the platform owns the real entrypoint, but the game code is still able to call platform APIs.

+Instead of having a custom named GameMain, it is possible to define a "fake main" that makes it appear as the game code is using the regular main.
+Under the hood, the WinMain can then invoke this main.

 ### Input

 When you press a key, it will be reported to the OS using a platform-specific virtual key code.